 - Cardiovascular system (MedlinePlus)

-- Heart and Vascular Diseases (National Heart Lung and Blood Institute)
+- The Heart Truth (National Heart Lung and Blood Institute)

 - Heart Disease (American Association for Clinical Chemistry)

 Managing Heart Disease can be a confusing experience for newly diagnosed patients and their caregivers.
 To learn about the specific kinds of providers that might make up your health care team, as well as the services, programs, support groups, and organizations that can help you manage, visit the Managing Heart Disease page.

 These sites allow patients to discuss their experiences with illnesses, treatments, and other health matters.
 Any information or opinions posted are those of the forum users themselves and are not a substitute for professional medical advice.

 Mobile apps and tools give you easy-to-use information and resources that can help you get and stay healthy.
 For tips on choosing apps, see How to Choose a Good Health App by The University of Texas MD Anderson Cancer Center.

 First Aid provides step-by-step instructions for handling common first aid scenarios.
 Free. iOS, Android, Kindle.

 Instant Heart Rate uses the camera on a smartphone to detect the pulse rate.
 Less than $10. iOS, Android, Windows Phone.